MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 ## What users see

-In Bing users use the same search box as for web searches, or they can enter their search in the Edge address bar.
+In Bing, users use the same search box as for web searches.
 In the Microsoft 365 apps, users find the Microsoft Search box in the header bar.
 It looks like this:

 ![Screenshots of app windows with Microsoft Search box in the header bar](media/Headings_520.png)

 When users click in the search box, search suggests results based on their previous activity in Office 365 and based on content that’s trending in your organization.
 Files they were working on recently, commands they’ve used recently as well as people they collaborate with are examples of activity that search considers.
 As users start typing in the search box, the suggested results update.
 Users can open search results right from the search box.
-Here's an example of a search made in SharePoint.
+Here's an example of a search in SharePoint.

 ![Screenshots of the Microsoft Search box with a query and suggested results](media/search_box.png)

-If the suggestions in the search box aren’t what they’re looking for, clicking Enter opens the full list of results.
+If the suggestions in the search box aren’t what they’re looking for, **Enter** opens the full list of results.
 They can use metadata such as who last modified the item and when, where the items is located, as well as preview it to determine if it’s what they’re looking for.

 ![Screenshots of the Microsoft Search results page](media/SERP_text_520.png)

 ## Benefits of Microsoft Search

 **Search across Microsoft 365 from any Microsoft Search box** – Users can search from any Microsoft Search box and get quickly back to what they were doing.
-Microsoft Search brings together results from data sources in Office 365, including SharePoint, OneDrive for Business, and Exchange - as well as from the public web.
+Microsoft Search brings together results from data sources in Office 365, including SharePoint, OneDrive for Business, and Exchange.

 **Easy to search** - Microsoft Search suggests results based on users’ previous activity in Office 365, right in the search box.